carla-simulator/carla/Docs/tuto_first_steps.md

 This will save the data to the `out/` folder as a series of PNG image files named according to the simulation frame number.

+There are a multitude of different types of sensors to choose from. [__Here__](core_sensors.md) you can delve deeper into the array of sensors available and how to use them.

 ## Animate vehicles with traffic manager

-Now we've added our traffic and ego vehicle to the simulation and started recording camera data, we now need to set the vehicles in motion using the traffic manager.
-The traffic manager is a component of CARLA that controls vehicles to autonomously move around the roads of the map within the simulation, following the road conventions and behaving like real road users.
+Now we've added our traffic and ego vehicle to the simulation and started recording camera data, we now need to set the vehicles in motion using the [__Traffic manager__](adv_traffic_manager.md).
+The Traffic manager is a component of CARLA that controls vehicles to autonomously move around the roads of the map within the simulation, following the road conventions and behaving like real road users.

 We can find all the vehicles in the simulation using the `world.get_actors()` method, filtering for all the vehicles.
 We can then use the `set_autopilot()` method to hand over control of the vehicle to the Traffic Manager.